 AGF Registration Fee

-Please note that all participants in any program are required to pay the $35 AGF registration fee annually.
+Please note that all participants in any program are required to pay the annual AGF registration fee.
 Competitive athletes may have a higher fee.
 For more details, please visit the Registration page.